 (middle: Walid Ahmed human rights activist, Lamu Youth Alliance right: Anab Mohamed Natural Justice based in Lamu left: Ishaq Abubakar board member Save Lamu)

-Walid however added by saying that they are against the project because it is a the dirty source of energy which will affect Lamu residents and Kenya as a whole due to environmental destruction to health and livelihoods in Lamu.
+Walid however added by saying that they are against the project because it is a dirty source of energy which will affect Lamu residents and Kenya as a whole due to environmental destruction to health and livelihoods in Lamu.
 Walid in company of Ishaq and other community members took it to the street to demonstrate a breaking free from fossil fuel event.

 (Activists protesting against coal in Lamu during the break free event)